NFL Power Rankings 2018: Where Each Team Stands as Season Approaches

 It's all on Marcus Mariota and the Titans defense in 2018.

-Veterans DeMarco Murray and Eric Decker are no longer on the roster, taking a way of contributors from last year's offense.
+Veterans DeMarco Murray and Eric Decker are no longer on the roster, taking away contributors from last year's offense.
 Delanie Walker, Rishard Matthews, Corey Davis and Derrick Henry should be relied upon more now, but it will be up to Mariota to lead the way.

 Depending on the health of Watson in Houston and Andrew Luck in Indianapolis, the AFC South could be much more competitive than it was last year.